The Arduino ADC or Analogue to Digital Converter takes an input

 The ADC converter compares the input analogue voltage to a portion of

-Vref using a divide by two sequence.
-The sample and hold capacitor is
+the Vref voltage using a divide by two sequence.
+The sample and hold

 charged to the input voltage and then the input disconnected so that the

 same voltage is measured throughout the conversion process.